FSD Logo - White

 In areas not yet cleared, FSD teams teach the population how to recognise dangerous devices and how to react if they come across such items to avoid incidents.
 Cattle herders and children are among the most vulnerable groups.

-More than 100 000 Afghans have learnt through educational sessions in villages, schools and pastures about the risks of explosive ordnance.
+More than 100,000 Afghans have learnt how to stay safe during educational sessions in villages, schools and pastures.

 A group of Afghan men educated about mine dangers